TheBrockEllis/OAuthJavascript/README.md

-OAuthJavascriptExample
+Whats For Lunch
 ======================

-An example site used to demonstrate how to use OAuth2 with the Sycamore API
+Example of what the Sycamore School API is capable of